ava-labs/avalanche-starter-kit/src/7-native-to-native-interchain-token-transfer/_INSTRUCTIONS.md

 - Teleporter enabled
 - CLI should run an AWM Relayer
 - Upon Subnet deployment, 100 tokens should be airdropped to the default ewoq address (0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC)
-- Native Minter Precompile enabled with either your admin address or the pre-computed remote bridge address
+- Native Minter Precompile enabled with either your admin address or the pre-computed remote token address

-_Note: If you have created your Subnet using AvaCloud, you can add remote bridge address [using the dashboard](https://support.avacloud.io/avacloud-how-do-i-use-the-native-token-minter)._
+_Note: If you have created your Subnet using AvaCloud, you can add remote token address [using the dashboard](https://support.avacloud.io/avacloud-how-do-i-use-the-native-token-minter)._

 ```bash
 ✔ Subnet-EVM